EU ban on PIA flights to remain as some conditions still not met

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan International Airlines’ flights to the European Union will remain banned as certain conditions put to the flag carrier were still "not met", a letter seen by Geo News said.
+ISLAMABAD: Pakistan International Airlines’ flights to the European Union will remain banned as certain conditions put to the flag carrier were still”not met”, a letter seen by Geo News said.

 The suspension, imposed by the European Union Aviation Safety Agency (EASA), took effect on July 1, 2020, after it came to light that pilots possessed “fake” licences, as put by the aviation minister Ghulam Sarwar.